ziramehr/parstin/README.md

 # Objectives
 ## Converting content from PPWS to Pārstin
-The primary objective here is to provide the public with free tools for seamlessly converting digitized Persian literature, documents and webcontent from the common Arabic script to Pārstin script.
+The primary objective here is to provide the public with free tools for seamlessly transliterating the digitized Persian literature, documents and web content in PPWS into the Pārstin script.
 ## Strech goal
 Recommending Pārsi equivalents for the words, in the rendered text, that come from other languages.